The top five most-read stories of the work week.

 "Adam runs a blue-collar business (Upstate Shredding), so he wants to offer the experience of walking into a beautiful restaurant, sitting and eating a meal for $10 to $12 a dish," Lischak said.

-The most expensive item on the restaurant's menu is a 12-ounce steak for $24, Lischak said.
+The most expensive item on The Elephant and the Dove's menu is a 12-ounce steak for $24, Lischak said.
 Three tacos, meanwhile, are $9 to $12, depending on which of the six options is ordered.
 They include shrimp, steak, pork and a rotating catch-of-the-day taco that will use fresh, available fish.
 The menu is 22 items, Lischak continued, and will change "when it needs to."

 Affordable as it is, Lischak said, the restaurant's Mexican fare isn't prepared cheaply.
 Herrera and his staff makes all of the tortillas, sauces and other components from scratch.